-Common questions from Menlo Park residents about locksmith services, BSIS licensing, smart lock installation, pricing, and how to avoid scams on the Peninsula.
+Common questions from Menlo Park residents about locksmith services, BSIS licensing, smart lock installation, pricing, and how to hire with confidence on the Peninsula.

-The most common locksmith questions from Menlo Park residents: how much does a locksmith cost ($85-$145 typical), is BSIS licensing required (yes), which smart locks are popular in the area (August Pro, Schlage Encode Plus, Yale Assure), and how to avoid bait-and-switch scams (BSIS verification + written quote upfront).
+The most common locksmith questions from Menlo Park residents: how much does a locksmith cost ($85-$145 typical), is BSIS licensing required (yes), which smart locks are popular in the area (August Pro, Schlage Encode Plus, Yale Assure), and how to hire with confidence (BSIS verification + written quote upfront).

 Locksmith pricing in Menlo Park runs slightly above the Bay Area average due to local operating costs.
 Typical ranges for the most common services: